PART 95—FACILITY SECURITY CLEARANCE AND SAFEGUARDING OF NATIONAL SECURITY INFORMATION AND RESTRICTED DATA

 § 95.33 Security education.

 All cleared employees must be provided with security training and briefings commensurate with their involvement with classified information.
-The facility may obtain defensive security, threat awareness, and other education and training information and material from their CSA or other sources.
+The facility official(s) responsible for the program shall determine the means and methods for providing security education and training.
+A licensee or other entity subject to part 95 may obtain defensive security, threat awareness, and other education and training information and material from their Cognizant Security Agency (CSA) or other appropriate sources.

 (a) Facility Security Officer Training.
-Licensees and others are responsible for ensuring that the Facility Security Officer, and others performing security duties, complete security training deemed appropriate by the CSA.
-Training requirements must be based on the facility's involvement with classified information and may include a Facility Security Officer orientation course and, for Facility Security Officers at facilities with safeguarding capability, a Facility Security Officer Program Management Course.
+Licensees or other entities subject to part 95 are responsible for ensuring that the Facility Security Officer, and other personnel performing security duties, complete security training deemed appropriate by the CSA.
+Training requirements must be based on the facility's involvement with classified information and may include a Facility Security Officer Orientation Course and, for Facility Security Officers at facilities with safeguarding capability, a Facility Security Officer Program Management Course.
 Training, if required, should be completed within 1 year of appointment to the position of Facility Security Officer.

 (b) Government-Provided Briefings.
 The CSA is responsible for providing initial security briefings to the Facility Security Officer, and for ensuring that other briefings required for special categories of information are provided.